 - What are my Options if I am a Settlement Class Member?

 You have three options as a member of the Settlement Class.
-You can (1) file a claim to get paid from the Settlement, (2) do nothing and remain in the Settlement Class but get no payment, or (3) opt out of the Settlement Class and receive no payments from the Settlement but retain your right to sue JUUL Labs and the persons and companies on whose behalf it settled.
+You could have (1) filed a claim to get paid from the Settlements (the claim filing deadline of February 5, 2024 has now passed.
+Late claims are not being accepted.), (2) done nothing and remained in the Settlement Class, or (3) opted out of the Settlement Class and retained your right to sue Altria or Juul (The deadline to either opt out of or object to the Settlement passed on February 5, 2024, and is no longer a possibility).
+If you did nothing and have not previously submitted a claim, you will not receive payment.
 You can also object to any part of the Settlement that you do not like, as long as you don’t opt out of the Settlement Class.
+The deadline to object to the Settlement passed on February 6, 2024, and is no longer a possibility.

 Submit a Claim Do Nothing Opt Out of the Settlement Class Will I receive money from the Settlement if I...
 Yes No No Am I bound by the Settlement if I...
 Yes Yes No Can I pursue my own case for the specific claims in the Settlement against JUUL and the persons and entities it settled on behalf of if I...
 No No Yes Can I continue to bring a timely claim against JUUL for personal injury if I...
 Yes* Yes* Yes* * See FAQ 8 for additional information about personal injury claims.